-2 CTIA's proposal does not envision the segregation of political contributions from 3 the corporate funds of either the wireless service provider or the connection aggregators.
-4 The segregation of these funds is grounded in the Act's prohibition on corporate 5 contributions.
-See 2 U.S.C.
-441b; 11 CFR 114.2(b); Advisory Opinions 2007-04 (Atlatl), 6 2004-19 (Dollar Vote), and 2002-07 (Careau).
-The use of separate accounts by a 7 corporation that forwards contributions to political committees prevents "a commingling 8 of corporate funds and campaign funds prohibited by [2 U.S.C.]
+The use of separate accounts by a corporation that forwards contributions to political committees prevents "a commingling of corporate funds and campaign funds prohibited by [2 U.S.C.]
 441b."
+Advisory Opinion 1999-22 (Aristotle Publishing).
+In

+6 This case concerned 18 U.S.C.
+610, a predecessor statute of 2 U.S.C.
+441b.

-Advisory 9 Opinion 1999-22 (Aristotle Publishing).
-In Advisory Opinion 2006-08 (Brooks), the 10 Commission stated that "to prevent a contribution by [the corporation] to any political 11 committee or candidate, [the corporation] must use a separate merchant account for funds 12 that will be dispersed as contributions."
-Similarly, in Advisory Opinion 2006-34 13 (Working Assets), the Commission required that a corporation forwarding contributions 14 to political committees place the funds "in an account separate from its other accounts . . .
-15 before transmitting [the funds] to the political committee sponsors, rather than 16 transmitting funds from [the corporation's] usual treasury accounts."
-See also Advisory 17 Opinions 2007-04 (Atlatl), 2004-19 (Dollar Vote), 2002-07 (Careau), 1999-22 (Aristotle 18 Publishing), and 1991-20 (Call Interactive).
+- 1 Advisory Opinion 2006-08 (Brooks), the Commission stated that "to prevent a - 2 contribution by [the corporation] to any political committee or candidate, [the - 3 corporation] must use a separate merchant account for funds that will be dispersed as - 4 contributions."
+Similarly, in Advisory Opinion 2006-34 (Working Assets), the - 5 Commission required that a corporation forwarding contributions to political committees - 6 place the funds "in an account separate from its other accounts . . . before transmitting - 7 [the funds] to the political committee sponsors, rather than transmitting funds from [the - 8 corporation's] usual treasury accounts."
+See also Advisory Opinions 2007-04 (Atlatl), - 9 2004-19 (Dollar Vote), 2002-07 (Careau), 1999-22 (Aristotle Publishing), and 1991-20 - 10 (Call Interactive).
+Therefore, because CTIA's proposal does not provide adequate - safeguards against commingling of corporate funds and political contributions, which - could result in a prohibited corporate contribution, this part of CTIA's proposal does not - comply with the Act and Commission regulations.
+Implementation of a system to - 14 facilitate the segregation of political contributions from the corporate funds of the - wireless service provider would likely eliminate the risk of commingling raised by your - 16 proposal. - 17 4.
+Does the \$10 approximate per transaction limit satisfy the \$50 anonymous - 18 contribution limit?
+If not, must CTIA ensure that wireless service providers and - connection aggregators develop a means to ensure that the contributions are not from added).